Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 April 13th 2022 v1.55d

 - New integrated Size system - Size is selectable in Background tab, and Vs Size in the Melee Assister.
 Applyies Size Combat Modifiers rules from the core book, effects sheet Wounds/Carry weight and modifies melee combat rolls.
-Showing larger/smaller bonuses as appropriate to a scale of 7 sizes.
+Showing larger/smaller bonuses as appropriate.
 Only works with talent integration.
+- Separated Mele Attack and Opposed modifier, only Attack modifier is shown in Melee Assist window.
+So Opposed Parry rolls do not apply Attack only modifiers, and vice versa.
-- Improved Conditions calculation, they now cap at -30 modifier
+- Improved Conditions calculation, they now cap at -30 modifier.
+Add Drunk as a special condition which can stack with other condition modifiers upto max -30.
+Penalties like Offhand and Armor are now considered in the cap.
 - Fixed Carouser RT results not displaying properly
 - Fixed Distract RT text not displaying properly
 - Fixed issue with Encumbrance Penalty when Agility was exactly 30 it would result in frozen target display